Shaquille O'Neal: Toe surgery to departure (2002–2004)

 O'Neal missed the first 12 games of the 2002–03 season recovering from toe surgery.
 He was sidelined with hallux rigidus, a degenerative arthritis in his toe.
 He waited the whole summer until just before training camp for the surgery and explained, "I got hurt on company time, so I'll heal on company time."
-O'Neal debated whether to have a more invasive surgery that would have kept him out an additional three months, but he opted against the more involved procedure.
+O'Neal debated whether to have a more invasive surgery that would have kept him out an additional three months, but he opted against the procedure.
 The Lakers started the season with a record of 11–19.
 At the end of the season, the Lakers had fallen to the fifth seed and failed to reach the Finals in 2003.

 For the 2003–04 season, the team made a concerted off-season effort to improve its roster.
 They sought the free-agent services of two aging stars—forward Karl Malone and guard Gary Payton—but due to salary cap restrictions, could not offer either player nearly as much money as he could have made with some other teams.
 O'Neal assisted in the recruitment efforts and personally persuaded both men to join the squad, each forgoing larger salaries in favor of a chance to win an NBA championship.
 At the beginning of the 2003–04 season, O'Neal wanted a contract extension with a pay raise on his remaining three years for $30 million.
 The Lakers had hoped O'Neal would take less money due to his age, physical conditioning, and games missed due to injuries.
 During a preseason game, O'Neal had yelled at Lakers owner Jerry Buss, "Pay me."
 There had been increasing tension between O'Neal and Bryant.
-The feud climaxed during training camp prior to the 2003–2004 season when Bryant, in an interview with ESPN journalist Jim Gray, criticized O'Neal for being out of shape, a poor leader, and putting his salary demands over the best interest of the team.
+The feud climaxed during training camp before the 2003–2004 season when Bryant, in an interview with ESPN journalist Jim Gray, criticized O'Neal for being out of shape, a poor leader, and putting his salary demands over the interests of the team.